Collapsing K3 surfaces, Tropical geometry and Moduli compactifications of Satake, Morgan-Shalen type: Gromov-Hausdorff collapse of K3 surfaces

-This is one of the main conjectures in this paper (also see Conjecture \ref{K3.Main.Conjecture2} and \S\ref{high.dim.HK.sec}, \S\ref{high.dim.gen.sec}). \begin{Rem} We remark that \textit{Kenji Hashimoto, Yuichi Nohara, Kazushi Ueda} \cite{HNU} studied a certain $2$-dimensional analytic subspace of the moduli $\mathcal{F}_{2d}$, i.e., the moduli of $(E_{8}^{\oplus 2}\oplus U)$-polarizable K3 surfaces and its Gromov-Hausdorff limits.
+\begin{Rem} We remark that \textit{Kenji Hashimoto, Yuichi Nohara, Kazushi Ueda} \cite{HNU} studied a certain $2$-dimensional analytic subspace of the moduli $\mathcal{F}_{2d}$, i.e., the moduli of $(E_{8}^{\oplus 2}\oplus U)$-polarizable K3 surfaces and its Gromov-Hausdorff limits.
 Their study matches well with the above conjecture.
-Moreover, it directly follows from a result of Hashimoto and Ueda that $\Phi_{\rm alg}$, restricted to the boundary components $\mathcal{F}_{2d}(l)$, is ``generically" one to one.
+Moreover, it directly follows from a result of Hashimoto and Ueda \cite{HU} that a generic elliptic K3 surface with a holomorphic section is determined up to complex conjugation by the metric on $B\setminus {\rm Sing}(B)$ defined in \eqref{eq:McLean}.
+As a result, $\Phi_{\rm alg}|_{\mathcal{F}_{2d}(l)}\colon \mathcal{F}_{2d}(l)\to\Phi_{\rm alg}(\mathcal{F}_{2d}(l))$ is ``generically" one to one (resp.\ two to one) if the map $j\colon \mathcal{F}_{2d}\to j(\mathcal{F}_{2d})$ defined at the end of \S\ref{STK.MK3} is generically one to one (resp.\ two to one).\footnote{This corrects our explanation after Theorem 4.4 in the announcement paper~\cite{OO}, where we wrote the map is ``generically" one to one.} See also Remark~\ref{remark.HNU2}.
 We appreciate their gentle discussion shared with us. \end{Rem}